anmarcek/jpictura/README.md

 ### layout.allowCropping

 Images whose aspect ratio is beyond the specified limits (smaller than `layout.minWidthHeightRatio` or bigger than `layout.maxWidthHeightRatio`) might not fit their gallery items very well - in other words, the aspect ratio of the calculated gallery item might differ from the aspect ratio of the contained image.
-Therefore if the image is stretched to fill in the entire space of its gallery item, the image will be cropped - either at the top/bottom (the image is too high) of at the sides (the image is too wide).
+Therefore if the image is stretched to fill in the entire space of its gallery item, the image will be cropped - either at the top/bottom (the image is too high) or at the sides (the image is too wide).
 To prevent cropping of images with non-standard aspect ratios, set the property `layout.allowCropping` to `false`.

-** With cropping **
+**With cropping**

 ![Test](/docs/gallery-7.png)